 Anna Patalong trained at the Guildhall School of Music and Drama during which time she received numerous awards including the Maggie Teyte and Miriam Licette Prizes and was a finalist at the Kathleen Ferrier Awards.
 She was named as the Concordia Foundation Young Artist by the Worshipful Company of Musicians and is a Samling scholar.
 She won Second Prize in the 2014 Francisco Viñas Singing Competition at the Liceu‚ Barcelona and Third Prize in the 2013 Moniuszko International Vocal Competition‚ and is a 2017 recipient of The Opera Awards bursary and a Richard Angas Memorial Award.
+Anna is in the process of obtaining an Irish passport, so she will be free to work in Europe no matter what!

 Recent and future Operatic plans include title role Miss Julie (BBC Symphony Orchestra, and a recording for Chandos), Violetta La Traviata (Festival Opera New Zealand‚ and Longborough Festival)‚ Gilda Rigoletto, title role Suor Angelica (Opera Holland Park)‚ Nedda i Pagliacci (Scottish Opera)‚ Brigitta Iolanta (Opéra National de Paris)‚ Flowermaiden Parsifal and the covers of Roxana Krol Roger, Freia Das Rheingold and Woglinde Ring Cycle (Royal Opera House)‚ Mimi La Bohème (Opera Holland Park‚ Opéra de Rouen and Theater Lübeck)‚ Marguerite Faust and Tatyana Eugene Onegin (Dorset Opera Festival)‚ Woglinde Das Rheingold (RuhrTriennale Festival)‚ Liu Turandot and Adina L’Elisir d’amore (Northern Ireland Opera)‚ Ino Proserpine (Spoleto Festival), Donna Anna Don Giovanni (Bristol Tobacco Factory)‚ Annchen Der Freischütz (Opéra de Limoges)‚ Terinka in Dvorak’s Jakobin (Buxton Festival Opera)‚ Pamina The Magic Flute (English Touring Opera)‚ Adina (Opera Theatre Company) and Eleonora in Salieri’s Prima le musica e poi le parole (West Green House).